“A Voice of the Customer (VoC) Program is essential for maximizing retention and growth.”

 Worse still, they may feel like the company doesn’t value their time as the feedback provided was ignored or wasted.
 It’s easy to see how a VoC program enacted without a strong plan to close the loop and action the findings could do more harm than if the program was never launched in the first place.

 Alas, this is all too common.
 A frequent example we see is a company rushes into the fielding of a survey because management or the Board wants a customer satisfaction metric.
-A well-meaning email from high up says “we need to know our Net Promoter Score and how we compare to others” and there is a rush to push out a Net Promoter survey.
+A well-meaning email from high up says, “We need to know our Net Promoter Score and how we compare to others,” and there is a rush to push out a Net Promoter survey.
 Unfortunately, there was little forethought on the right way to respond to the feedback received.
 The precious gift – of the customer’s time, engagement, perspective, candor – goes unappreciated.

 The more time perceived to be wasted, the greater the potential damage.
-We’ve been brought into re-energize CAB programs that are on life support.
+We’ve been brought to re-energize CAB programs that are on life support.
 One of the main culprits is that senior customer contacts spent hours with the company in CAB meetings without clearly seeing any impact from the extensive feedback they shared.
 As you can imagine, it’s difficult to encourage those same contacts to attend another meeting.
 In fact, to add insult to injury, we’ve seen Promoters turn into dissatisfied customers because they felt they took valuable time out of their schedules for nothing.

 So, until you’ve properly planned for how your organization is going to respond, action, and close the loop with your customers, I strongly advise you hold off on your VoC program.